hairline-bandit/Gloss-Programming-Language/docs.md

 To use remove, put the remove keyword followed by a colon and a space

 Then put the array that you'd like to remove from followed by a comma and a space, then the index that you'd like to remove (followed by a semicolon ofc)

+To use strIndex, put the strIndex keyword followed by a colon and a space

+Then put the array you'd like to get from followed by a comma and a space, then the substring, then a comma and a space followed by the variable that you'd like to dump the index result to (it creates a new variable so make sure that you haven't declared it yet) (followed by a semicolon ofc)

+To use strRindex, do the same thing as strIndex

+To use split, put the split keyword followed by a colon and a space

+Then put the string you'd like to split followed by a comma and a space, then the delimeter, then a comma and a space followed by the variable you'd like to dump the result to (it makes a new variable) (followed by a semicolon ofc)

+To use join, put the join keyword followed by a colon and a space

+Then put the string array variable followed by a comma and a space, then the separator, then a comma and a space followed by the variable you'd like to dump the result to (it makes a new variable) (followed by a semicolon ofc)

+To use arrIndex, put the arrIndex keyword followed by either a "S" for string (string arrays), "I" for int, "F" for float, "C" for char, or "B" for boolean (ie. arrIndexS) followed by a colon and a space

+Then put the array (corresponding type) followed by a comma and a space, then the value you are searching for, then a comma and a space followed by the variable you'd like to dump the result to (it makes a new variable) (followed by a semicolon ofc)

 ### Check "examples.txt" for examples of built in functions